The Harringan Creek Trail offers ideal mountain hiking for beginners and veterans alike

 On the gentle upper slopes of the meadowlands, find a good perch for a picnic lunch.
 This is trail’s end for this hike, a 2.3-mile walk.

 Notice the richness of the luxuriant grasses, once grazed by buffalo, which crowded the Blue Valley before settlers came.
 Later, these grasses made a nutritious munch for cows during Summit County’s ranching era, 1905-60.
-In September, when the aspens turn gold here, the rich grasses are tinged with red, creating a colorful fall display.
+In September, when the aspens turn gold on this local hiking trail, the rich grasses are tinged with red, creating a colorful fall display.

 Above, the grassy slopes give way to lodgepole pine forest.
 There, a trail penetrates the trees to climb a hill and meet the Gore Range Trail (GRT).
-Hikers who wish to extend their trek can ascend the trail west another 1.2 miles to the Gore Range Trail.
+Hikers who wish to extend their trek can ascend the trail west another 1.2 miles to the Gore Range Trail, another good hiking place.
 From there, you might choose to travel to Boulder Lake by taking a left turn on the GRT (south) and walking 1.3 miles to the Boulder Lake Trail.
 Then, a short 0.3-mile climb brings you to the lower lake.

 Author-historian Mary Ellen Gilliland has revised and expanded “The Summit Hiker” to include new foot trails, plus Hikes for Tykes and Fishing Lakes for Anglers.
 The guidebook and its companion, “The Vail Hiker,” are available at local book and sporting goods stores or online at summitandvailhikes.com.